operand/agency/README.md

 ## How does `everything` compare to agent libraries like LangChain?

 `everything` is not an agent toolset and does not intend to be.
-It can be thought of as an "integration" framework.
+It can be thought of as an "integration" framework, intended for use with agents.

 Projects like LangChain, AutoGPT, the HF agent API, and others are exploring how to create purpose built agents that solve diverse problems using tools.